laserframe/laser-frame-studio/README.md

 Discovery  →  Architecture  →  Design  →  Engineering  →  Animation  →  QA  →  Launch
 ```

 Every engagement begins with architecture, not aesthetics.
 We map user journeys, define component structures, and establish design systems before a single pixel is placed.
-The result is a product that coheres — visually, technically, and strategically — from the first interaction to the last.
+The result is a product that coheres, visually, technically, and strategically, from the first interaction to the last.

 ---

 ## Vision

 We exist to set a new standard for what web design and digital experiences can be.
-Our mission is to build interfaces so considered in their architecture and so precise in their execution that they become the benchmark — not the baseline — for the brands and products we help bring to life.
+Our mission is to build interfaces so considered in their architecture and so precise in their execution that they become the benchmark, not the baseline, for the brands and products we help bring to life.

 ---